 The furniture reflects the 1930s.
 A cruet set and silver candelabra sits on the marble-topped chest in the dining room beneath a cross-stitched sampler.

 Myra, a school teacher, married her first husband, Charles Lovell, in 1929.
 Lovell was a Congregational minister who served the First Church in Monson from 1919–1925.
 They returned to Monson in 1941 to care for Myra’s parents.
 In the “Minister’s Corner” on the second floor are Bibles and religious books owned by Charles.
 On display are items with Charles’ own handwriting (sermons, hymns, even his notes on the pages of his Bible).

 In the 1930s bedroom, in addition to furniture bought for her second marriage, to Ralph Moulton, are paintings done by Myra, several examples of her needlework, a collection of perfume bottles and a collection of quilts.

 Also represented is a miniature classroom with her teaching tools, books, and an exam on the blackboard.
 There are copies of some of her students’ work that have been laminated so that visitors can look through them.

-All of the women in the family were accomplished needleworkers and extensive examples of their work are distributed throughout the house.
+Beyond the needlework represented in the Keep Museum quilt collection, all of the women in the family were accomplished needleworkers and extensive examples of their work are distributed throughout the house.
 Myra mastered many forms of needlework and many of her works are on display, as are examples of her work in oil, watercolor and ceramics.